 - to be reassured that the

-psychiatrist will not try to undermine their faith
+psychiatrist will respect their faith

 - encouragement to deepen

-- sometimes – the need for
+- sometimes – to be helped

 What difference can